Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Below are a few signs of pregnancy in a Golden Retriever (or any dog, for that matter).

-In the first few weeks, your dog may actually have less of an appetite and vomit after eating, similar to morning sickness in women.
-But generally after a month or so, dogs will typically show an increase in appetite that will persist throughout the pregnancy and nursing.
+In the first few weeks, your dog may actually have less of an appetite and vomit occasionally, similar to morning sickness in women.
+However, you should always consult with your vet if this occurs, in case vomiting is not related to their pregnancy but to some illness.
+But generally, after a month or so, dogs will typically show a slight increase in appetite that will persist throughout the pregnancy and nursing.

-A Golden Retriever will start gaining weight about halfway through the pregnancy, and her abdomen may appear enlarged or bloated.
-If you notice this, it’s time to take her to the vet for a checkup and confirmation that a litter of puppies can be expected!
+A Golden Retriever will start gaining weight about halfway through the pregnancy, and her abdomen may appear enlarged.
+If you notice this, an ultrasound scan will help your vet determine that a litter of puppies is expected!

-Pregnant Golden Retrievers will also exhibit enlarged nipples.
+Pregnant Golden Retrievers will also exhibit enlarged mammary glands and enlarged nipples.
 They will become swollen and rounded.
+This might be more obvious from the sixth or seventh week of pregnancy

 Your pregnant dog may show a decrease in energy or become tired after a walk or after play much more quickly than usual.
 Additionally, she may wish to keep to herself more often than not or conversely become more affectionate and clingy, rubbing against your legs constantly.